 - Always take the time to engage with your audience, and remember that there’s another human being on the other side of that keyword.

 You now know how to get 1,000 YouTube subscribers and all you need to do is start taking the necessary actions.
 It won’t be easy at first and it will feel overwhelming.
 THAT’S OKAY.
 Trust me.
 It get much easier once you get your workflow going.
-Also, if you aren’t feel confident about video, the best way to build your confidence to create a video and publish it.
+Also, if you don’t feel confident about the video, the best way to build your confidence to create a video and publish it.
 Do this over-and-over and I promise you’ll get better.